prinzdezibel/terraform-hcloud-nixos/README.md

 terraform apply -auto-approve
 ```

-It will take around 5 minutes to complete, and then you should see a green output confirming a successful deployment.

 _Once you start with Terraform, it's best not to change the state of the project manually via the Hetzner UI; otherwise, you may get an error when you try to run terraform again for that cluster (when trying to change the number of nodes for instance).
 If you want to inspect your Hetzner project, learn to use the hcloud cli._